Engineering

 Annotate your screenshots: Circle the problem area, add arrows pointing to the error, highlight the unexpected behavior.
 A raw screenshot of a full page makes the developer hunt for the issue.
 An annotated screenshot points them directly to it.

 Use screen recordings for complex flows: When the bug involves a sequence of interactions — hover states, animations, multi-step forms — a short video captures what static screenshots can't.
-Tools that automatically record the last 30 seconds of your session make this effortless.
+Session replay tools that automatically record the last 30 seconds of your session make this effortless.

 Don't just describe what went wrong — describe what should have happened.
 This gives the developer two critical pieces of information: what the current behavior is and what the correct behavior should be.